 It may take time to make your goals happen.
 You must have the patience to stay on plan.
 You also should always remember how blessed you are to be in this position.
 Most people only dream about reaching financial independence.

 All of this looks like the same advice you would get for advancing your career.
 There really is no difference except for one.
-With financial independence and the kind of retirement I am talking about here you have retired from a must do career-driven mindset to a want to passion-driven mindset so the things you need to do feels like it is accomplished much easier.
+With financial independence and the kind of early retirement I am talking about here you have retired from a must do career-driven mindset to a want to passion-driven mindset.
+That mind-shift makes the things you need to do feel like they are accomplished much easier.

 What do you think about the absence of needing to work defines retirement, not the absence of working?
 Once you reach financial independence and this alternative definition of retirement as are you planning to pursue new opportunities of interest?